Sunday Meal Prep: Complete 2.5-Hour System for Busy Families (2026)

 Here's what a Wednesday mini-prep looks like:

-Assemble Thursday–Friday containers (5 min): Combine your new protein with remaining carbs and vegetables.
-Store using vacuum-sealed containers for maximum freshness through Friday.
+- Assemble Thursday–Friday containers (5 min): Combine your new protein with remaining carbs and vegetables.
+Store in airtight containers for maximum freshness through Friday.

 This approach solves two problems at once: food safety (nothing sits in your fridge longer than 3–4 days) and variety (you get a mid-week flavor change that keeps things interesting).